Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 We directly compare the language learning courses from Babbel and Pimsleur in this head-to-head guide

 One question that we see over and over again is whether someone looking to learn a new language should go with Pimsleur or Babbel.
 And it’s not an easy question to answer given each company’s wide popularity and seemingly similar language programs.
 However, if you know where to look, there are important differences that make each program more ideal for different sets of learners.
-In this comparison guide, we evaluate how these apps stack up, and who each is best for, regardless of whether you’re trying to learn Spanish, Italian, or German.
+In this comparison guide, we evaluate how these apps stack up, and who each is best for, regardless of whether you’re trying to pick up Spanish, Italian, or German.

 Because this is a long, detailed comparison, we’ve provided easy jump-to links above so you can skip to the section you’d like to read.